okeshawarz/prospectus/draft5.md

 ## Research Questions

-1. To what extent are public goods and productivity gains captured by landlords?
+1. To what extent are gains from public goods and productivity increases captured by landlords?

+2. How do the peculiarities of urban growth (agglomeration, long-lived structures) affect the distributions of wages, profits and rents?

+3. What is the relationship between wages, profits, and rents in an urban economy?
+What are the structural features of this relationship, and what drives their variation across cities?

 ## Introduction

 This essay is motivated by a deceptively simple question: When cities expand, do rents rise or do they fall?
-The simple Economics 101 answer is that of course, when more space is brought into the urban system (by, e.g., expanding the supply of housing through either new construction or upzoning existing neighborhoods for greater density), then housing costs, rents, should fall.
+The simple Economics 101 answer is that of course, when more space is brought into the urban system (by, e.g., expanding the supply of housing through either new construction or upzoning existing neighborhoods for greater density), then rents should *ceteris paribus* fall.
+Yet, in descriptive sense, this is not quite what we have seen happen; in cities with comparatively high levels of productivity, we have seen slowdowns in housing construction (this is true for the United States generally) and large increases in housing costs and property values.

+As mentioned in the introduction to this proposal, questions regarding land and land rents were central to the questions of economics for centuries prior to the marginal revolution, before being relegated to the comparatively small subfields of Urban and Real Estate Economics.
+In recent years, the recognition of geographic inequalities across and within cities and regions have brought attention back to the role that geographic space, in the somewhat truncated forms of "distance" and "place."

+Meanwhile, the fields of Geography, Urban Planning, and Sociology, among others, continued to grapple with the issues of land rents and spatial structure and hierarchy in the interregnum, most notably in the radical urban geography tradition begun by Lefebvre and the discipline of urban sociology pioneered at the University of Chicago.

+This essay is an attempt to engage some of the insights of classical economic thought on land and land-rents in answering modern economic questions of growth and distribution.
+I intend to incorporate some of the contributions of radical geography, particularly notions of *space*, *spatiality,* and *spatial hierarchies.* It is important to note here that I will largely be talking about *land*, which is only a subset of *spatial relations* that comprise urban geographies.
+It is also important to note here that although much of the discussion in this chapter will center around housing costs in the form of residential rents, the focus of this chapter is on land rents and land ownership more generally, rather than on the particular problem of high housing costs.
+This last feature is an important element of my critique of some of the modern theoretical literature on urban growth, which I expand upon further in that respective section.

+The essay will be structured as follows: First, I discuss the role of land rents and urban structure in classical accounts of growth and distribution, paying particular attention to Karl Marx and Henry George.
+The essential focus here will be to adapt the classical thought on rents and landlords to questions surrounding the dynamics of modern urban land and housing prices (essentially: how do urban agglomerative effects interact with rents?).
+After that, I will develop these into a formal theoretical presentation.

 # On Growth and Housing in San Francisco